bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 ```

 Now, all we need is to prevent our `enemy_spawner` system from running until `EnemyAssets` is
 loaded.
-There's a lot of ways to do this, but the most out-of-the-box solution is to use states.
+The most straight-forward approach is to use states.

 ```rust
 fn main() {